palaeoverse/rmacrostrat/README.md

 ```
 ![](man/figures/hell_creek_outcrop.png)

-A minimal example of getting and plotting the number of carbonate units through time for North America:
+A minimal example of getting and plotting the number of marine units through time for North America:

 ```r
 # Load libraries